mobbr/mobbr-api-v1/specifications/README.md

 <p>
     Recipients are identified by id's that, in principle, must be full URL's or email addresses or Mobbr usernames.
-The URL's must be of profiles of sites that have Mobbr OAUTH support.
+The URL's must be of user profiles of sites that have Mobbr OAUTH support.
 </p>
 <p>
     Also possible are bitcoin addresses.
 These offer good anonimity and are directly payable in bitcoin.
 Also restricted